Search

 An hourglass shape describes a body type with fat that is distributed equally between the upper and lower body, paired with a very narrow waist.

-Achieving a Lower Waist-to-Hip Ratio Through Body Contouring
+Achieving a Lower Waist-to-Hip Ratio Through Feminizing Liposuction

 Waist-to-hip ratio is found by dividing your waist measurement by your hip measurement.
-In general, AFAB people possess a lower waist-to-hip ratio than AMAB people.
-Some patients seek a lower WHR to reduce feelings of dysphoria.
+In general, folks assigned female at birth (AFAB) have a lower waist-to-hip ratio than people assigned male at birth (AMAB).
+Some patients seek a lower WHR to reduce feelings of gender dysphoria.

 The first area we generally target for patients seeking a conventionally “feminizing” effect through body contouring is the trunk or lower torso.
 Though the actual number varies, we generally aim for a WHR of 0.7 when performing body contouring through trunk liposuction, common for patients seeking to “feminize” their body shape.